gpagano97/TASE-RK-methods/README.md

+# Authors
-# Authors: Dajana Conte, Giovanni Pagano, Beatrice Paternoster (Department of Mathematics, University of Salerno, Italy).
+The authors are: Dajana Conte, Giovanni Pagano, Beatrice Paternoster (Department of Mathematics, University of Salerno, Italy).
-Some information:
+Some information about the authors:
 - Dajana Conte webpage https://docenti.unisa.it/020280/home; email dajconte@unisa.it;
 - Giovanni Pagano (corresponding) webpage https://www.researchgate.net/profile/Giovanni-Pagano-2; email gpagano@unisa.it;
 - Beatrice Paternoster webpage https://docenti.unisa.it/000793/home; email beapat@unisa.it.